 The Series F4 Controller can function as either a single set point controller (static mode) or as a programmable profile controller.
 A four-line LCD display facilitates setup and programming, and presents informative messages about status, error, and alarm conditions.
-Digital outputs, profiles, and alarms can be named for easy reference.
 An Information Key gives you quick information about the pages, menus, parameters and values, as well as error and alarm conditions if they occur.
 The user-interface is organized into five "pages" of menus.